 Gastineau Channel © Juneau CVB

 In 1880 the city swarmed with gold prospectors, but today it is the cruise ship passengers who pack the streets every summer, enjoying the shopping, dining and picturesque surroundings.
-Juneau's attractions include the Mount Roberts Tram and the Mendenhall Glacier, Alaska's most visited glacier due to its easy access and proximity to the city.
+Mendenhall Glacier, Alaska's most visited glacier due to its easy access and proximity to the city, is a highly worthwhile attraction.
 Glacier Bay National Park is one of the country's more dramatic regions and is also accessible from Juneau, by boat or plane.
 Helicopter rides, fishing, whale-watching, hiking and kayaking are popular activities through which to fully appreciate the vast wilderness surrounding Juneau.